hansson0950/Pig/README.md

 - high_score.py: Handles all high scores by reading and writing to the file called high_scores.txt.
 - ui.py: Manages almost, if not all, prints to the terminal.

+## Documentation
+It is possible to generate documentation from the code and the python docstrings.
+To do this, navigate to the folder that contains the classes you would like to create documentation for.
+Then, use the command <python -m pdoc3 --html <class_name.py>> to generate documentation as HTML.

+It is also possible to generate UML diagrams for the classes as well as the packages.
+To do this, navigate to the folder that contains the classes you would like to create UML diagrams for.
+Then, use the command <pyreverse dice.py> and then <dot -Tpng classes.dot -o classes.png> to get a .png file.
+You can do the same for the packages with the command <dot -Tpng packages.dot -o packages.png>.

+Note: This requires installation of some necessary softwares such as chocolatey and graphviz.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Before submitting a pull request, please make sure that your changes do not break any of the existing unittests and that any new code is properly documented.